Dharmesh-Sookun/Java-Swing-Apllication-For-Self-Employed-Assistance-Scheme/README.md

 ## Application

 The application implemented is a sample Java based application using the Swing UI library.
-This application allows elligble users to apply for a financial support of Rs 5,100 from the Government of Mauritius. **NOTE: This application has been implemented as part of a university assignment and has not been deployed in real.**
+This application allows eligible users to apply for a financial support of Rs 5,100 from the Government of Mauritius. **NOTE: This application has been implemented as part of a university assignment and has not been deployed in real.**

 ## Screenshots of different screens